petzval/btferret/README.md

 attributes.
 It can take some time to persuade the server to give up its foolish request, and if the time is too short, the server will disconnect.
 Trial and error will determine the shortest wait time that will allow the connection to complete.
 The defualt value is 750ms, but sometimes it needs to be several seconds.
+When calling le_server() as an [HID device](#3-11-HID-Devices) this setting allows time for the pairing and encryption process to complete.

 PARAMETERS